themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 a lot of complexity.
 Syncing solutions designed for business can make this complexity more manageable, but that is more capability (and cost) than most individuals, families, and small businesses need.
 Leaving these specialized solutions aside, managing your shares can be a bit of a challenge.

+> {{ theme:partial src="aside-header" voice="potatowire" text="Forgotten" }}
+>
+> It was me.
+He was trying to share with me.

-Clicking on the "Sharing" icon in Dropbox's web interface does provide a good snapshot.
+Clicking on the "Sharing" icon in Dropbox's web interface does provide a snapshot of your shares.

 {{ theme:partial src="image-set" show="{{ number }}" title="Dropbox Sharing"
 file="dbshare.jpg" }}